 Food and Drink

 Chipping Campden is a small Cotswold town with a full range of facilities.
 There are a number of shops, cafes and pubs where you can stock up with food and drink.
+You can see some of our recommended places to eat and drink in our points of interest.
 There is also a post office, pharmacy and convenience shop with a cash machine.
 However, access to the cash machine is available only during opening hours.
 There are public conveniences at Fish Hill car park and a cafe at Broadway Tower.

 Good comfortable boots or walking shoes are recommended.
 The ground can be quite soft and the paths are well used by walkers and riders.
 Whilst the terrain is not particularly difficult it can be muddy with some waterlogged stretches after heavy rain.
 Walking poles are an option if preferred.
 The British weather is changeable so waterproofs should also be carried just in case.

-- 3 Points d’intérêt
+- 17 Points d’intérêt

-- 3 Points d’intérêt
+- 17 Points d’intérêt